rg572/AddingMachine/README.md

     }
 }
 ```
-You will also need to translate the `Stack.java` class to typescript as well.
+You should also translate the `Stack.java` class to typescript as well.
+I've given you an example.
+Can you make yours better?

 You might wish to apply all your new fancy skills from doing the [YouAreEllClient](https://github.com/Zipcoder/ZCW-MesoLab-YouAreEllClient) la.b

+## Node, npm & Angular

+You probably need to install Node/NPM and Angular.
+[TS and Node install](https://dzone.com/articles/how-to-install-typescript-and-nodejs-typescript-tu-1)

+You can install angular once you've installed TS and Node.
+`npm install -g @angular/cli`

 ## Visual Studio Code